PierreGuyot/apf/README.md

 - The form should indicate when it has been updated last
 - The form should be as up-to-date as realistically possible
 - The report should be easy to read for practitioners that are not anatomical pathologists
-- Reporting error or feedback should be easy
+- Reporting errors, feedback or requests should be easy
 - Visual design should be simple and clean, with a clear visual hierarchy
 - The form should work offline
 - The form should be portable on any machine
 - Code should be robust and automatically tested
+- Behavior should be tested by hand by anatomical pathologists (domain specialists if possible)
 - Information should be filled once, and only once
 - Everything that can be computed automatically should be updated automatically (for instance, the total of a column)
+- The form should be accessible (in the a11y sense)

 ## Principles of design